VacFind/VacFind-site/faq.md

 ## Do you Accept Donations?

 Yes but it is absolutely not necessary.
-Donations help us with costs and allow us to give back to the projects and people.
+Donations primarily allow us to offer higher quality and more reliable hosted services to other projects, such as our [AirTable caching API](https://docs.vacfind.org/Database/api)!
 You can support VacFind with a tax-deductible donation or see our finances on [our  OpenCollective page][2].

 ## Contact Us